A graph-based formalism for surface codes and twists: Locating logical operators

 \section{Locating logical operators}

-In this section, we discuss the structure of logical operators in the generalized surface codes of Definition~\ref{def:qubit_surface_code}.
-One of our main findings is that logical operators are exactly the homologically non-trivial cycles in a related graph, called the decoding graph.
-This is probably not a huge surprise to someone familiar with homological codes, but there are some technical hurdles to overcome in proving it in our generalized setting, including the fact that the decoding graph for non-checkerboardable codes is not generally embeddable in the same manifold $\mathcal{M}$ as the original graph.
+In this section, we discuss the structure of logical operators of the qubit surface codes of Definition~\ref{def:qubit_surface_code}.
+One of our main findings is that logical operators are exactly the homologically non-trivial cycles in a related graph called the decoding graph.
+This is probably not a huge surprise to someone familiar with homological codes, but there are some technical hurdles to overcome in proving it in our generalized setting.
+This includes the fact that the decoding graph for non-checkerboardable codes is not guaranteed to embed in the same manifold $\mathcal{M}$ as the original graph.
 Without a graph embedding, there is no notion of homology, so finding an appropriate embedding of the decoding graph is essential to the proof.

-In Section~\ref{sec:checker_w_defects} we generalize checkerboardability to include ``defects”, useful in the subsequent sections.
-In Section~\ref{sec:dec_graph} we define the decoding graph, show that cycles in the decoding graph correspond to logical operators of the code (both trivial and non-trivial), and prove it embeds in $\mathcal{M}$ in the checkerboardable case.
-In Section~\ref{sec:doubled_graphs}, we define a (generally higher-genus) manifold in which we can embed the decoding graph, and prove that homological non-triviality in this new manifold equates with logical non-triviality.
-Finally, in Section~\ref{sec:canon_paths}, we discuss how some logical operators (including all trivial ones) can be represented by paths in the original graph.
+In Section~\ref{sec:checker_w_defects} we generalize checkerboardability to include \textit{defects}, useful in the subsequent sections.
+In Section~\ref{sec:dec_graph} we define the decoding graph, show that cycles in the decoding graph correspond to logical operators of the code (both trivial and non-trivial), and prove that it embeds in $\mathcal{M}$ in the checkerboardable case.
+In Section~\ref{sec:doubled_graphs}, we define a manifold which is generally of higher genus than $\mathcal{M}$, in which we can embed the decoding graph, and prove that homological non-triviality in this new manifold is equivalent to logical non-triviality.
+Finally, in Section~\ref{sec:canon_paths}, we discuss how some logical operators, including all trivial ones, can be represented by paths in the original graph.